 Fish Creek, or Fishy to its friends, is a small, vibrant community in South Gippsland near Wilsons Promontory and Cape Liptrap Coastal Park.
 It is ideal farming country and has thriving dairy, egg, cattle and sheep farms, as well as olive groves, herb farms and wineries.

-There are a number of galleries and shops in Fishy showcasing the work of local artists and artisans.
-These include the Celia Rosser Gallery, Alison Lester Gallery and Bookshop, Stefani Hilltop Gallery, Gecko Studio Gallery, Ride the Wild Goat and Prom View Nursery and Gallery.
+There are a number of galleries and shops in Fishy showcasing the work of local artists and artisans, including the Celia Rosser Gallery, Alison Lester Gallery and Bookshop, Stefani Hilltop Gallery, Fishy Image, Ride the Wild Goat, Little Oberon Cafe, and Roland Harvey Gallery and Bookshop.

 The Great Southern Rail Trail goes right through the town on its way to Foster, Toora and Welshpool to the east and Buffalo, Stony Creek, Meeniyan and beyond to the west.